Monte-Amador/rb101-foundations/lesson_6/assignments/08_assignment/notes/refactoring/refactor_journal.md

-- [x] bug: choosing anything allows the game to continue.
-- [x] clear screen at beginning
-- [x] remove continuous deck and allow for the reshuffle after every iteration of hand.
-- [x] BUG: I'm electing to leave the bug for the higher ranking cards as a preference due to the fact the game is logistically working.
-I want to focus for now on the non-bug priorities starting with the auto win at 21 from the deal like the bust? actions the end of that particular deal (dealer or palyer).
-Then move through the refactoring and testing to see if any other bugs show up.
-- [x] if player receives 21 at the initial deal, it still asks if the player wants to hit or stay - display 21 message if player gets 21 from deal and go to winner
-- [x] have the dealer's new card show up like the player's new card so that we see the card first before updating the hand.
-- [x] aces are simply choosing between 1 of the two values in the array.
-Perhaps all values for aces are 11 but the method can change the value to 1 if the total would equate to a bust with 11.
-- [x] display should be in this order:
-  - [x] clear screen
-  - [x] display all visible cards for both dealer and player
-  - [x] if player stays, we see their cards again but that should be removed as the top of the screen still shows the current hand.
-- [x] need to hide the first card of the dealer's hand and not show the total until the compare method shows up

 ## refinements
-- [ ] Also would be nice to say blackjack if player has a face card and ace upon deal
-- [x] would be nice to only dispaly face cards in current format [JD(10)] and display face values with their value and suit [2H(2)]
-- [x] Need a way to hide first card from dealer
-- [x] make sure we can always see the cards like the ttt board
-- [x] BUG: once the dealer's turn begins the screen gets cleared and updates the current hand with the new card
-- [x] BUG: because of the way the hash pulls it's sampled data, it looks like there's a preference for face cards, but there isn't a preference per se, it's that there's a sample of the available keys choosing to pick a card within a suit.
+- [ ] Also would be nice to say blackjack if player has a face card and ace upon deal there's a preference for face cards, but there isn't a preference per se, it's that there's a sample of the available keys choosing to pick a card within a suit.
 Because there are 5 possible types of cards there is a 1 in 5 chance